aleph2c/miros/docs/_sources/networked_instrumentation.rst.txt

 that it is based on the `3rd (c) example
 <https://www.rabbitmq.com/tutorials/tutorial-three-python.html>`_ provided by
 the rabbitmq team.
-If you haven't gone through these tutorials, here is a link to the referenced tutorial and a link to my own code that extends it so that it works over a network:
+If you haven't gone through these tutorials, here is a link to their tutorial and a link to my own code that extends their example so that it works across a network:

 ===================  ======================= ===================================
 Tutorial Purpose     RabbitMQ Pika Tutorial  Networked Version of their Tutorial